RupaliBhati/rupalibhati.github.io/_pages/Interactive_Visualization_of_Board_Game_Play_for_Humans_and_AI.md

       </figure>
     </div>

-In addition, the interface includes an information icon that reminds users about the probability heatmap interaction.
-It also has a separate tab that explains the AI models (AI-1 and AI-2) that are used in the recommendation visualization.
+In addition, the interface includes an information icon next to the Recommendation Visualisation that reminds users about the probability heatmap interaction.

 ## Implementation